 ♡ Healthy Chocolate Chip Cookie Dough Protein Bars

-♡ …and the rest of Amy’s healthy fudgy brownie recipes!
+♡ …and the rest of Amy’s healthy brownie recipes and healthy cookie dough recipes!

 Thank‘s Amy!